michelledelara/grc-ai-study-notebook/README.md

 ## 🏛️ Governança — A Direção

-Governança estabelece **como a organização é dirigida, supervisionada e responsabilizada**.
+Governança estabelece como a organização é dirigida, supervisionada e responsabilizada.

 Envolve elementos como: